jhusain/asyncgenerator/README.md

 var prices = getStockPrices("JNJ", "CAN");
 ```

-If a generator function modifies a function and causes it to return multiple values and the async modifier causes functions to push their values, _an asynchronous generator funciton must push multiple values_.
+If a generator function modifies a function and causes it to return multiple values and the async modifier causes functions to push their values, _an asynchronous generator function must push multiple values_.
 What data type fits this description?

-## The return type of an Async Generator
+## Introducing Observable

 ES6 introduces the Generator interface, which is a combination of two different interfaces: